 Average No. of Days Receivables Outstanding = 365/Accounts Receivables Turnover

-The result will indicate on average in how many days a company is collecting its bills.
+The result will indicate, on average, how many days a company is collecting its bills.

-Inventory turnover ratio measures how efficiently a company manages its inventory.
-The formula of inventory turnover is:
+The inventory turnover ratio measures how efficiently a company manages its inventory.
+The formula for inventory turnover is:

 Inventory Turnover = Cost of Goods Sold/Average Inventory

 A lower inventory turnover ratio indicates that a company is not managing its inventory well.
-It may be overstocking or it might have an issue with sales.
-A higher inventory turnover ratio is always better because it indicates that inventory does not remain on shelves but rather turns over rapidly.
+It may be overstocking, or it might have an issue with sales.
+A higher inventory turnover ratio is always better because it indicates that inventory does not remain on shelves but instead turns over rapidly.

 Average No. of Days Inventory in Stock